- Everybody needs a break from work—but it isn’t always easy to tell whether the real need is a vacation from your job or a new job altogether.

 Strategy #3: Take a Break

-Sometimes, we just need a break from our hectic schedules, some time to rest and recharge.
+Sometime we just need a break, some time to rest and recharge.
 Before making any final decisions, I recommend taking some time off (especially if you’re the type to disregard your vacation days!).
 Time off is important for your mental and emotional wellbeing, so take advantage of it.

 Start with one day off, and enjoy an extended weekend.
 If you’ve returned to work with familiar feelings of dread and tension, you may need to plan for an extended vacation.
 Plan a week away, unplug from your email (as much as you can), and do things that make you feel relaxed and happy.
 Still feeling bleh after the extended time off?
 Then you might be in the wrong job (or work environment).